NFT Art has enabled online communities to grow and the creator economy to generate billions of dollars a month in revenue.

 Use an illustration program like Procreate or Adobe Illustrator and draw each trait on its own layer.

 You need to order the categories correctly – so the code knows which to stack on bottom and top.
-For Bored Apes it would be: Background, Fur, then likely eyes, earring mouth, hat, clothes.
+For Bored Apes it would be (back to front): Background, Fur, then likely eyes, earring mouth, hat, clothes.

-For the traits you can put a rarity % within the code that will give that trait the % probability of being selected in the generated final image.
+For the traits you can put a rarity % within the code or the software that will give that trait the % probability of being selected in the generated final collection.

 We will touch more on the code and no code solutions to create this mash up later in the article.